himat/dotfiles/eg-examples/vim.md

 ### Text movement
     - w | Go to next character of the next word
     - e | Go to last character of this word
+    - _ | Go to first non-whitespace character in this line (same as ^, but easier to reach)
     - [m | Go to top of current method
     - ]m | Go to next method after current one
     - % | Press while on a {, }, (, ), [, ] to jump to the matching one